Post Study Work Options in France for International Students in 2025

 Indian students benefit from supportive regulations and a strong employment market in France which is the main reason behind France stay back for international students.
 International graduates who comprehend the visa restrictions and are active in their job hunt can make the most of their time in France and start their professional paths.

-Master's graduates in France can stay back in france after masters up to 24 months, whereas bachelor's graduates can stay for a year.
-This article provides an extensive overview of post-study work options in France, with an emphasis on the stay-back time, visa rules, France stay back for international students, and opportunities particular to Indian students.
+The stay back period in France after Masters is up to 24 months, whereas PSW in France after bachelor is one year.
+This article provides an extensive overview of post study work visa in France for international students, with an emphasis on the stay-back time, visa rules, France stay back for international students, and opportunities particular to Indian students.

 Study in Ireland